 She was taken to the Royal Devon & Exeter Hospital by ambulance and was sent for cervical spine imaging to rule out any spinal injury.
-She was advised that she had fractured her left calcaneal and left humerus.
+She was advised that she had fractured her calcaneal and humerus.

-She was understandably upset that these delays had seemingly resulted in her condition being made worse.
+She was understandably upset that these delays had resulted in her condition being made worse.
 She therefore decided to take legal advice.

 Although the expert evidence confirmed that the Royal Devon and Exeter Hospital had been negligent, the NHS Litigation Authority nevertheless continued to defend the claim.
 However, our belief in the merits of the case was not diminished and we therefore issued court proceedings.

 By commencing court proceedings the defendants were able to see that we were serious about pursuing the case and this led to an out of court compensation settlement being reached.

 If you require a second opinion on a medical negligence case then give us a call on freephone 0808 139 1606 or email us at [email protected]